seegg/Barebone-state-management/README.md

   }
 });

+...

-// Signature of setCounterAsync becomes
+// To use the setCounterAsync action: asyncActions.setCounterAsync('my url');
-(url: string) => Promise<void>
-// when imported from the store.

 ```
 ## Using the store
 Import the hook and actions from where the store is defined.`useStore`